Background GradientBackground Gradient

 Inkeep: The Best of Both Worlds and Beyond

-- Dynamic Context Injection: Inkeep allows you to make API calls or fetch data and inject it directly as context into your workflow's first agent.
-In AgentKit, this would require wrapping the API call in a custom tool server, adding unnecessary steps.
+• Dynamic Context Injection: Inkeep allows you to make API calls or fetch data and inject it directly as context into your workflow's first agent.
+In AgentKit, this would require wrapping the API call in a custom tool server, adding an unnecessary configuration and runtime step.

-- Lightweight Frontend Integration: Integrating an Inkeep agent into your front end is radically simpler than with AgentKit.
-Instead of setting up a dedicated back-end endpoint to manage client secrets, you simply pass the agent URL and an API key into Inkeep's open-source UI component library.
+• Lightweight Frontend Integration: Instead of setting up a dedicated back-end endpoint to manage client secrets, you simply pass the agent URL and an API key into Inkeep's open-source UI component library.

 3. Customizable and Powerful Chat UI:

-- Inkeep's open-source component library is far more customizable than n8n's and enables the kind of rich UI rendering that AgentKit is known for.
-It gives developers fine-grained control, allowing you to store structured LLM outputs in data components from any node and reference them later for precise UI rendering.
+• Inkeep's open-source component library is more customizable than n8n's and enables the kind of rich UI rendering that AgentKit also introduces.
+It gives developers the ability to define custom UI components that map to structured LLM outputs to create interactive UIs with messages that go beyond plain text.

 Feature Comparison at a Glance